BranchTaken/Hemlock/doc/tools/hocc.md

 reporting because the parsing configuration of interest was that which existed prior to the first such reduce action.
 Fortunately there is a straightforward solution, which is to capture the parser state prior to reducing and restore the state if an error is encountered.
-Hocc supports only pure semantic actions (i.e. no side effects are allowed), so the mitigation for this problem is simple and inexpensive.
+Hocc supports only pure semantic actions (i.e. no side effects are allowed), so the mitigation for this problem is simple, inexpensive, and universal.

 ### LALR(1)